blazsmaster/wiitdb-collection-manager/README.md

 You can customize the application by modifying the following files:

 - `includes/config.php` - Change site title, language, and other static settings
-- `assets/js/main.js` - Modify the frontend functionality (you can make the site unstable and broken :D)

 ## About WiiTDB